Breast cancer survivors' dragon boating: New Zealand

+There is no national BCS entity in New Zealand, however there is a BCS division at the National Championships and NZDBA has a board member with responsibility for Breast Cancer and Special Interests.

 Republic of Ireland

 Donegal Dragons was founded in Donegal Town in 2013 and paddles on Donegal Bay in Donegal.

+Dublin, Plurabelle Paddlers was the first dragon boat club in Ireland, founded in 2010 by Fiona Tiernan and Marian O’Dea.

 Singapore

 Paddlers in the Pink was started in January 2003 in Singapore, being Asia's first dragon boat team comprising only breast cancer survivors and supporters.
 PIP was the only team from Asia participated in the 2014 IBCPC in Florida, USA.
 PIP continues to support IBCPC and will be participating in the upcoming 2018 IBCPC in Florence.

 United Kingdom

 Dragon boat racing for breast cancer survivors was introduced to the UK by Eve Elliott Pearson in Liverpool.

 Lagan Dragons Northern Ireland formed in 2015, the first cancer survivors' dragon boat team in Northern Ireland.
 They are based at Belfast Boat Club.

 Manchester Dragoneers paddle on their boat Annie at Debdale Park, Manchester every week.
 Members of the group took part in the international dragon boating festival in Florida in 2018.

 Oxford Paddlers For Life was founded in Oxford in 2017 and paddles on The Isis in Oxford.

 Paddlers for Life Windermere is based on Windermere in the Lake District and was founded in 2007.
 It is a CIO.
 A group of members took part in the Thames Diamond Jubilee Pageant in June 2012 in their boat Artemis Diana.

 Paddlers for Life Scotland South West was formed in March 2010 and is based on Loch Ken, Dumfries and Galloway.It is a registered charity.

 Pink Champagne are a team based in Bournemouth, Dorset, who train on the River Stour.

 Pool of Life was the first UK dragon boat team for breast cancer survivors, founded in 2004 with the help of Liverpool's Amathus Dragon Boat Club.
 It is based in Liverpool and a registered charity.

 Port Edgar Dragons from Port Edgar, South Queensferry, near Edinburgh, bought their first boat in 2011 and are a registered charity.

 Wave Walkers train at Docklands Sailing and Watersports Centre, Docklands, London, and Longridge Activity Centre, near Marlow.
 From small beginnings in 2012, the team now has a strong core and took part in Vogalonga, an annual non-motorized boat event, in Venice in 2014 and 2015.

 The Wigan Water Dragons are based in Wigan and train on Scotsman's Flash.
 They launched their first full-sized boat in June 2011.

 The Worcester Busters part of Worcester Dragon boat Racing Club train on the River Severn in Worcester, England, and took part in the Thames Diamond Jubilee Pageant.